Paula Fletcher: Toronto District School Board trustee

-Toronto City Councillor
+Toronto City Council

 Election and early tenure

-When Jack Layton resigned from council to run for the leadership of the New Democratic Party (NDP), Fletcher ran to replace him and received the endorsement of Layton (who was NDP leader by the time of the Toronto council election campaign) and the NDP, and Marilyn Churley, who was the NDP member of Provincial Parliament (MPP).
+When Jack Layton resigned from council to run for the leadership of the New Democratic Party (NDP), Fletcher ran to replace him and received the endorsement of Layton and NDP MPP Marilyn Churley.

 In the 2003 municipal election, eight candidates competed in Ward 30.
-Prominent candidates included Chris Phibbs, who was executive assistant to Toronto City Councillor Kyle Rae for 11 years, and Maureen Gilroy, a centrist candidate who had the backing of Liberal member of Parliament (MP) Dennis Mills.
-A key issue in the 2003 election was the proposed fixed link to the Toronto Island Airport that Fletcher opposed.
+Prominent candidates included Chris Phibbs, a former executive assistant to councillor Kyle Rae, and Maureen Gilroy, who had the backing of Liberal MP Dennis Mills.
+A key issue was the proposed fixed link to the Toronto Island Airport, which Fletcher opposed.
 Fletcher won with 39.5 per cent of the vote.

-As a councillor, Fletcher rallied Toronto City Council to oppose the Portlands Energy Centre, a 550 megawatt power plant in the Port Lands district beside the Hearn Generating Station.
-The grassroots campaign was unable to stop construction of the plant, which was completed in 2007.
-Significant developments in Ward 30 that Fletcher supported include Filmport (now known as Pinewood Toronto Studios), which is Canada's largest purpose-built sound stage and film production space, and the Zhong Hua Men Archway, the only traditional Chinese archway to be built in Toronto.
+As a councillor, Fletcher rallied city council to oppose the Portlands Energy Centre, a 550-megawatt power plant in the Port Lands beside the Hearn Generating Station.
+The campaign was unsuccessful and the plant was completed in 2007.
+Developments in Ward 30 that Fletcher supported included Filmport, now Pinewood Toronto Studios, and the Zhong Hua Men Archway.

-Re-election
+Second term

-In the 2006 municipal election, Fletcher ran in a field of six candidates.
-Fletcher won with 60.3 per cent of the vote.
+Fletcher was re-elected in the 2006 municipal election with 60.2 per cent of the vote.

-During Fletcher's second term, Fletcher served as the chair of the Parks and Environment Committee, where she spearheaded the City of Toronto's Climate Change, Clean Air and Sustainable Energy Action Plan and Climate Change Adaptation Strategy, and the People, Dogs and Parks – Off-Leash Areas and Commercial Dog Walker Permit Policy.
-She was also a member of the Mayor David Miller Executive Committee.
-She also served on the boards of Toronto Public Health and the Toronto Community Housing Corporation, and she chaired the Aboriginal Committee and the Animal Services sub-committee.
+During her second term, Fletcher chaired the Parks and Environment Committee and served on mayor David Miller's Executive Committee.
+She also served on the boards of Toronto Public Health and the Toronto Community Housing Corporation.

-Leslieville Smart Centres development
+Leslieville SmartCentres development

-In 2009, Fletcher campaigned against an application by SmartCentres to build a 65000 m2 retail facility in the city's 'Studio District'.
-The development was proposed for lands occupied by Toronto Film Studios, which would have required a change in the zoning from industrial to retail.
-The proposal was denied on the grounds that the development would have destabilized the surrounding employment district.
-Smart Centres appealed the decision to the Ontario Municipal Board (OMB).
-In March 2009, the OMB sided with city council.
-However, OMB vice-chair James McKenzie was critical of measures taken to block the proposal.
+In 2009, Fletcher opposed an application by SmartCentres to build a 65000 m2 retail development on land occupied by Toronto Film Studios in the city's Studio District.
+The project required rezoning industrial land for retail use.
+City council rejected the proposal and the Ontario Municipal Board upheld the decision in March 2009.